-Answer: For optimal filtration and efficiency, your disposable filters should be replaced or washable filters cleaned at least once a month.
+For optimal filtration and efficiency, your disposable filters should be replaced or washable filters cleaned at least once a month.
 During high usage times, you should check and replace more frequently.
-To have replacement filters delivered right to your door, simply GO to AnthonysAirFilters.com and Enter Discount Code: AN009 to Save 10%.
+To have replacement filters delivered right to your door, simply visit AnthonysAirFilters.com and enter discount code AN009 to save 10%.

 For a helpful how-to video, please click here.

 What is causing my AC vents to get so dirty and how can I fix it?